 Traction: Single mold EVA foam boot soles are soft and comfy but scary to walk on in icy conditions.
 If Adidas added rubber to the sole, even in strategic places it would make for a much more recommendable boot at this price point.

 Shock Absorption: Very good shock absorption but you expect that because there is only EVA foam underfoot with no rubber.
-Still I would easily give up some shock absorption for more traction.
+Still, I would easily give up some shock absorption for more traction.

 On & Off Ease: The speed lace is a lot like Burton’s and very easy on and off.
-It doesn’t have that easy pull like it does with Burton Speed Lace but it’s close and it works.
+It doesn’t have that easy pull as it does with Burton Speed Lace but it’s close and it works.